 I've co-authored many research and conference papers throughout my undergraduate and graduate years.
 Been an essential key player at Intel in low-power microprocessor designs, many of which you're probably using now.
 Launched Konost, a start-up I've taken from scratch paper to reality.

 However, the achievements closest to my heart are winning my regional 6th grade science fair by sending electrical signals through a flashlight.
 Running the LA and San Francisco marathons.
-I love running, I'll race anyone who challenges me.
-And building a robotic minion (from the Pixar movie) in order to ask girl out.
-You can ask me personally how that went.

 I have known Bob since graduate school.
 He was a bright, innovative and supremely motivated student.
 Now working with him to make our dream come true has been a revelation.
 He brings great vision, planning and leadership skills to our team at Konost